The Costs Of Owning A Home In Ontario: A Complete Guide

 What Is The Average Monthly Housing Cost In Ontario?

-Given the average costs of various expenses listed below, the average homeowner in Ontario could spend close to $4,200 a month.
+Given the average costs of various expenses listed below, the average homeowner in Ontario could spend over $5,000 a month.
 Keep in mind that these figures could be much different than your specific situation.

 As a general rule, you shouldn’t spend more than 39% of your gross monthly income on housing costs.
 Keeping your expenses under this threshold will help you avoid becoming “house poor” and protect your financial health.